digital-loukoum/esrun/README.md

 }
 ```

-Running `npm run test` will run the first file found in the following list:
+Running `npm run test` will run the first file that exists in the following list:

 - `/test.ts`
 - `/test/index.ts`